vaishakp/vaishakp.github.io/README.md

 1. Consistent optimizations of SpEC result in noticeable improvements (20% - 133%) in evolution speeds.
 2. I found with glibc that were responsible for slower code paths on AMD systems.
 Upgrading to a version that fixed these bugs results in a further 75% performance improvement.
 3. Partial link-time optimization of SpEC source code surprisingly results in slower performance.
 Need to test all lib optimization.
-4. Note that xpmem and knem were turned off in glibc-2.34 compilation.
+4. Note that `xpmem` and `knem` were turned off in glibc-2.34 compilation.
 These are expected to further add to performance improvements.
-5. Preloading amd-libmem should also lead to further improvements, as SpEC seems to spend considerable time in mem operations.
+5. Preloading `amd-libmem` should also lead to further improvements, as SpEC seems to spend considerable time in mem operations.

    ![Screenshot from 2024-07-09 16-51-51](https://github.com/vaishakp/vaishakp.github.io/assets/36019754/394a6bfe-d28f-4ed0-b6fd-1d21919b30ae)

+Please note that the performance sampler reported in the image above was used with optimization version 1 (older glibc).
 #### Profiling

 A typical SpEC evolution process has the following stats (after optimization):